bernivas99/AgenticRAG_chatbot/README.md

 # AgenticRAG_chatbot
-Chatbot with Agentic RAG

 ### Introduction
 The project implements an agentic RAG chatbot that uses a combination of LLM reasoning and information retrieval from Wikipedia pages and arXiv.
 The utilized framework is  LangGraph.

 ### System Architecture
-The structure of the agentic RAG chatbot can be seen on the following diagram:

 The architecture is composed of:

 + Dataset pre-processing: The collection of URLs is made up of URLs of Wikipedia pages, and a fixed list of URLs related to Python, Pytorch and Hugging Face.
-The Wikipedia pages are retrieved from a Kaggle dataset which can be found here: 'https://www.kaggle.com/datasets/pseudopoo/main-pages-of-wikipedia'.
 + The chatbot: It is an LLM from ChatGroq, the Qwen/QwQ-32B model.
 It is a reasoning model with 32-billion parameters.
 QwQ-32B excels at mathematical reasoning, coding, and complex-problem solving with performance comparable to the 20x larger DeepSeek-R1.
 + Tools: The chatbot has access to two types of Tools, the first one is a collection of URLs, the second one is an arXiv searcher.
 + Transitions between the architecture components